 Lace-up your shoes and get to know these ‘burbs — no car required.

 One of the perks of urban living?
 You can walk — everywhere.
 But if that’s what’s holding you back from making a leap to suburbia, don’t worry.
-These eight suburbs are home to very walkable downtowns so you can run errands, grab a bite to eat or head to a park all without starting your car.
-It’s an ideal compromise, and perfect for one-car families.
+These eight Chicago suburbs are best known for their walkable downtowns.
+You can run errands, grab a bite to eat or head to a park all without starting your car.
+It’s the best compromise, and perfect for one-car households.

 This vibrant suburb has a really walkable downtown — we’re talking a walk score of 90 — with a great mix of eateries.
 You’ll find neighborhood gems that have been around for decades alongside newer spots with rooftop dining.
 Plus, there’s always something going on downtown.
 From the annual Pet Parade to craft fairs and holiday walks you’ll never run out of things to do.